TIPS FOR YOUR DECEMBER TRIP IN EUROPE

 BEST CITIES TO VISIT IN EUROPE IN DECEMBER

 Christmas markets in December are just one reason to visit.
 Here are some of my favorite cities to visit in winter in Europe.
-Find out which city might be the perfect getaway for you – and why it actually is a great city to visit in December.

 Okay, I am biased as I am a local who has been in Bremen almost all my life.
 But besides my biases, Bremen is a great city to visit in December for many reasons.